thomas-forbes/thomasforbes-com/src/content/blog/my-life.md

 ## Currently

-In 5th year improving myself
+In 5th year improving myself and working on cool projects